Diabetes Education Unit at Flinders Medical Centre

 An educational program is negotiated according to patient needs and may include information on:

 - healthy eating

 - handling and disposal of sharps

 - early detection prevention of complications

 - rights and responsibilities

-Specialised services include Continuous Glucose Monitoring System (CGMS), Continuous Subcutaneous Insulin Infusion (CSII or Insulin Pump Therapy) and Out Patient Medication Management (OMMS).
+Specialised services include diabetes in pregnancy, paediatric diabetes, Continuous Glucose Monitoring System (CGMS), Continuous Subcutaneous Insulin Infusion (CSII or Insulin Pump Therapy).

-The diabetes educators work closely with other members of the Diabetes team within Flinders Medical Centre (FMC), the Southern Division of General Practitioners, Southern Primary Health and the wider community.
+The diabetes educators work closely with other members of the Acute Diabetes team within Flinders Medical Centre (FMC), and GP Plus Marion as well as Intermediate Care Services (ICS) Marion, Noarlunga and Aldinga.
 Patients seen at FMC may be referred to other regional sites, if it is more convenient and clinically appropriate.

 Referrals to the Diabetes Education Unit can be made by your local doctor.

 Clinical Service Coordinator - Linda Burcher